 Mo’ezet ha-Po’alot also acted on behalf of women in other arenas.
 It engaged in crucial social issues via its welfare organization, Irgun Immahot Ovedot be-Meshek Beitan.
-The influx of immigrants to pre-state Israel and later to Israel confronted the Yishuv with an unprecedented magnitude of problems, from housing, health, employment and training to marital and other family concerns.
+The influx of immigrants to pre-state Palestine and later to Israel confronted the Yishuv with an unprecedented magnitude of problems, from housing, health, employment, and training to marital and other family concerns.
 Women volunteers (mostly stay-at-home mothers and wives) partook in the task of assisting the immigrants, seeking ways to ease their integration into the new society.
 The women volunteers immersed themselves in other activities as well.
-They created an infrastructure of kindergartens, clubs and shelters for children in the big cities and the moshavot; educated and trained working mothers and stay-at-home mothers alike; and inculcated skills of efficient home management and means to earn extra money that were crucial during times of economic hardship.
+They created an infrastructure of kindergartens, clubs, and shelters for children in the big cities and the Lit. "village."
+The dominant pioneer settlement type of the Jews in Palestine between 1882moshavot; educated and trained working mothers and stay-at-home mothers alike; and inculcated skills of efficient home management and means to earn extra money that were crucial during times of economic hardship.

 The extent and limitations of the authority of Mo’ezet ha-Po’alot in the labor market explain the absence of practical differences between working women who were members of the Histadrut and those who were not.
 A primary and central factor was the preemption of authority to deal with women wage earners.
 The various institutions of the Histadrut, from the local workers’ councils to the trade unions, were in charge of this.
-Preemption of the female organization’s authority over working women nullified its ability to exercise control over them through the provision of employment.
+Preemption of the female organization’s authority over working women nullified its ability to exert influence through the provision of employment.

-In 1976 Mo’ezet Ha-Po’a lot changed its name to Na’amat, The Movement of Workingwomen and Volunteers.
+In 1976 Mo’ezet Ha-Po’a lot changed its name to Na’amat, The Movement of Working Momen and Volunteers.
 Na’amat is subordinated to the Va’ada Merakezet, the central apparatus of the Histadrut.
-All women members of the Histadrut—Jewish, Arab and Druse, from urban as well as agricultural centers are represented in it.
+The organization includes Jewish, Arab, and Druse women, from urban as well as agricultural centers.
 Na’amat also includes all the overseas Pioneer Women groups.

 The organizational structure of the movement has not changed significantly.
 The women’s convention has remained the basic forum for Histadrut women to elect their representatives and the council remains the forum which deals with the movement’s policies.
 As in the past, an active secretariat presides over the other bodies and is in charge of all Na’amat activities.
 Its representatives report to the Histadrut’s management.
 Na’amat’s local branches are under the supervision of those of the Histadrut.